makrai/notes/tausczik10-liwc.md

 * complexity
   * Prepositions (e.g., to, with, above), cognitive mechanisms (e.g., cause, know, ought), and words greater than six letters are all also indicative
-    * [in] journal articles, authors use more prepositions in the discussion than the introduction or abstract
+    * in journal articles, authors use more prepositions in the discussion than the introduction or abstract
-* active process of reappraisal [újraértékelés] ... in describing a past event
+* active process of reappraisal újraértékelés in describing a past event
   * two subcategories of cognitive mechanisms,
     * causal words (e.g., because, effect, hence) and
     * insight words (e.g., think, know, consider),
   * led to greater health improvements
 * in recounting a personal story younger participants used more filler words compared with older participants
-  * no difference [when] story based on a picture
+  * no difference when story based on a picture

 ## Individual Differences